 This stance was adopted also by twentieth-century philosophers, such as Heidegger, who contrasts authenticity with inauthenticity, which was caused by people being caught in an ‘everydayness’ that prevents them from truly ‘owning’ themselves (Bendix, 2009, p.
 18).

 As such, it is questionable whether being true to oneself would be part of an authenticity discourse for somebody who comes from a different cultural background.

-The most traditionalist dancers so far, Tahia Carioca and Soheir Zaki, have been labelled ‘bint al balad’ and the feelings considered authentic in raqs sharqi (confidence, honesty, spontaneity, grounded body feeling) are also associated with the baladi spirit, therefore with Cairo’s working classes.
+The most traditionalist dancers so far, Tahia Carioca and Soheir Zaki, have been labeled ‘bint al balad’ and the feelings considered authentic in Raqs sharqi (confidence, honesty, spontaneity, grounded body feeling) are also associated with the Baladi spirit, therefore with Cairo’s working classes.

 However, raqs sharqi is also associated with the middle and upper classes, in particular in connection with the venues where it takes place as a form of presentational dance, which only people with enough financial capital can attend.

 This association with upper classes translates into movements in the quality of elegance (slightly more lifted, whilst still relaxed attitude), which emerges as one of the distinctive characteristic of raqs sharqi as opposed to social Egyptian dance.

 This constitutes a form of appropriation of the habitus from a certain social group to another or, as Desmond (1993) would argue, a form of hybridity, as the habitus of different classes merges in a dance genre.